Elagoht/img2pdf-plus/README.md

 # On Linux

-You can compile and install the program via lure.sh file by LURE.
+You can compile and install the program via lure.sh file by **LURE**.
 You should use LURE package if you don't have an amd64 / x86_64 machine. if you use an amd64 / x86_64 machine, you can download installation packages from [releases](https://github.com/Elagoht/img2pdf/releases) page.

+Alternatively, if you use Arch Linux or Arch Linux based distros, you can install `img2pdf+` package on **AUR**.

 # On Windows